Birth Control Hormones: The Patch

 In the first year of use:

-- When the patch is used exactly as directed, fewer than 1 person out of 100 has an unplanned pregnancy.
+- When the patch is used exactly as directed, it is more than 99% effective at preventing pregnancy.
+That means that fewer than 1 out of 100 people will have an unplanned pregnancy.

-- When the patch is not used exactly as directed, 9 people out of 100 have an unplanned pregnancy.
+- When the patch is not used exactly as directed, it is 93% effective at preventing pregnancy.
+That means that 7 out of 100 people will have an unplanned pregnancy.

-What are the advantages of using the birth control patch?
+What should you think about when using the birth control patch?

-- The patch is more effective for preventing pregnancy than barrier methods of birth control, such as the condom or diaphragm.
+- The patch is more effective at preventing pregnancy than barrier methods of birth control, such as the condom or diaphragm.

 - It may reduce acne, heavy bleeding and cramping, and symptoms of premenstrual syndrome.